a-h-b/DeltaMP/README.md

 + __Directory path to database__: the full path to the directory containing reference sequence database files.
 The default is /home/$USER .

 + __Database prefix name__: filename prefix identifying database files.
-A database have to be composed from a TAB-separated "prefix".txt file in which the second column describe the version, citation and reference of the database with the first column containing VERSION, CITATION and FULLCITATION, respectively (see e.g. <test/pr2_4.10.0.txt>) and either from a pair of "prefix".fasta and "prefix".taxonomy mothur's style database format for "bayesian" classifier, or from a "prefix".udb binary file produced by the command `vsearch --makeudb_usearch` for "vsearch" classifier.
+A database has to be composed from a TAB-separated "prefix".txt file in which the second column describe the version, citation and reference of the database with the first column containing VERSION, CITATION and FULLCITATION, respectively (see e.g. <test/pr2_4.10.0.txt>) and either from a pair of "prefix".fasta and "prefix".taxonomy mothur's style database format for "bayesian" classifier, or from a "prefix".udb binary file produced by the command `vsearch --makeudb_usearch` for "vsearch" classifier.
 Optionnaly, a "prefix".align.fasta, containing an aligned version of the "prefix".fasta sequences, is needed for pre-clustering with "mothur".
 See the <test/> directory for example files in each format.
 You can use the "update_xxx.sh" scripts in <auxillary_scripts/> to automatically download the PR2, SILVA and UNITE databases and to format them into the previously described formats.
 The default is "pr2_4.10.0".

 + __Reduce database to amplified fragment__: "yes" or "no", to cut the database reference sequences using either the provided primers or ITSx with the provided 'ITSx region to extract' or do nothing, respectively.
-If set to "yes", this also use the cut database for taxonomic assignment, while if set to "no" this will use the full database sequences for taxonomic assignment.
-If a unique cut read is produced from multiple accessions with different taxonomic path, the cut read will be annotated with the least common ancestor.
+If set to "yes", this also uses the cut database for taxonomic assignment, while if set to "no" this will use the full database sequences for taxonomic assignment.
+If the same cut read is produced from multiple accessions with different taxonomic paths, the cut read will be annotated with the least common ancestor.
 If set to "yes" and the cut database is already present in the "Directory path to database", the database cutting is skipped.
 The default is "no".

 + __Consensus assignment threshold__: a number between 50 and 100.
 Consensus threshold percent to assign a taxonomic rank among the matches.
-For "bayesian" taxonomic calssifier the matches are the 100 bootstrap matches, for "vsearch" the matches are the best match(es) plus the match(es) in a 1 % similarity range below the best match(es) similarity.
+For "bayesian" taxonomic classifier the matches are the 100 bootstrap matches, for "vsearch" the matches are the best match(es) plus the match(es) in a 1 % similarity range below the best match(es) similarity.
 The default is 60.

 + __Assign all reads__: the accepted values are “yes” or “no”.
 Activating this option will assign all dereplicated or pre-clustered reads to a taxonomy.
-A consensus assignment is then determined for each OTU at a threshold of 60 %.
+A consensus assignment is thenetermined for each OTU at a threshold of 60 %.
 If set to “no”, only the most abundant read per OTU will be assigned to taxonomy.
 The default is “no”.

 + __Assign putative function__: "yes" or "no" to assign putative function to Fungi using the FUNGuild database (Nguyen et al., 2016).